 Using this data to understanding how a building is being used and receiving alerts when issues arise will reduce management costs.

 Smart Lighting in homes can range from basic on/off to more advanced lighting scenes and pre-sets.
-Control protocols such as DMX or DALI can be incorporated into Atamate although Bluetooth dimmable and non-dimmable lighting is more commonly used in domestic homes.
+Control protocols such as DMX or DALI can be incorporated into Atamate although wireless dimmable and non-dimmable lighting is more commonly used in domestic homes.

 Smart lighting should be able to function using any faceplates.
 This gives both developers and end clients the flexibility to choose both the cost and design of the final product.
 These faceplates include;